boveus/hyrax-wiki/Customizing-Metadata-(Sufia-6).md

 # Note

-Please note that this documentation applies to Sufia <7.
-We will update this documentation for Sufia 7 soon.
+Please note that this documentation applies to Sufia 6.
+See [[Customizing Metadata]] for the Sufia 7 guide.

 Table of Contents
 =================